-You’ll live and serve together in rural Appalachia, working to eradicate substandard housing while listening for God’s calling in your life.
+ASP Fellows will live and serve together in rural Appalachia, working to eradicate substandard housing while listening for God’s calling in their life.

-You’ll serve for a year in teams of four at one of ASP’s year round sites, coordinating more than 1,000 volunteers as you help 40-50 families live in homes that are warmer, safer, and drier.
-You will be a part of a team that challenges each other to hear and respond to God’s call in each other’s lives, by participating in a supportive commuunity, guided discernment activities, and personal mentoring.
+Fellows will serve for a year in teams of four at one of ASP’s year round sites.
+They will coordinate more than 1,000 volunteers as they serve 40-50 families, making homes warmer, safer, and drier.
+Fellows will be a part of a team that challenges each other to hear and respond to God’s call in each other’s lives, by participating in a supportive community, guided discernment activities, and personal mentoring.

 The work is demanding.
 The pace is hectic.
 The conditions are far from luxurious.
-But the rewards are truly life-changing.
+But, the rewards are truly life-changing.
 You will see the lives of Appalachian families changed and the hearts of volunteers transformed.
-Best of all, you will know that for an entire year, you did all you could and gave everything you had to help your fellow human beings and serve your God.
+Best of all, you will know that for an entire year, you did all you could and gave everything you had to serve your fellow human beings and serve your God.

 The following are the key responsibilities that each staff member takes on during the year:

 In addition to the collective responsibilities, each staff member is assigned one of the following positions:

 You not only live in community, you serve side-by-side in the mission of eradicating substandard housing.
 The impact you make goes far beyond your own efforts as you help over 1,000 volunteers grow through their own service.
 All year long you are surrounded by the beauty of the Appalachian Mountains, the stillness of small communities, and a supportive environment that allows you to really listen to God’s call in your life.